SaraElwatany/Maze-Game/README.md

 ## 📁 Project Structure
 ```<code>
+Maze-Game/
 ├── mlartifacts/       # Stores serialized models, metrics, and artifacts from experiments
 ├── mlruns/            # MLflow tracking directory for experiment runs
-├── src/ # Source code including data loading, preprocessing, training scripts
+├── src/               # Source code including data loading, preprocessing, and training scripts
 ├── plot_confusion_matrix.png       # Visualization of the confusion matrix for model evaluation
 ├── requirements.txt                # Python dependencies for setting up the environment
 ├── .gitignore                      # Files and directories to be ignored by Git
 └── README.md                       # Project overview and instructions
 ```